AqwamCreates/DataPredict/docs/Overview/UsingNeuralNetworks.md

 NeuralNetworkModel:addLayer(2, false, "StableSoftmax")
 ```

-In this code, we have set 3 neurons (including bias neuron) at first layer, 4 neurons (including bias neuron) at second layer and 2 neurons (without bias neuron) at final layer.
+In this code, we have set 3 neurons (including the bias neuron) at first layer, 4 neurons (including the bias neuron) at second layer and 2 neurons (without the bias neuron) at final layer.

+# Wrapping it all up.

+The tutorial covers the basics on how to create your neural networks.

+However, it does not cover the use of regularization and optimizers on each layer.
+These can be found under the API reference.

+That's all for today!